 Sometimes, your hiring manager might be limited in what he can offer a new hire, but he can be open to an accelerated performance review schedule.
 By negotiating the option of a performance and compensation review after your first 6 months on the job, you get a performance-based opportunity for a pay bump, and the company gets the benefit of paying for proven performance.

 Whatever tools of the trade you use, a better computer or software package can make a difference in how productive you are during your workday.
 If equipment matters to you (and it usually does), consider asking for an upgrade.

 As with all compensation-related negotiations, remember the tax implications!
 Just because something is not coming to you in the form of cash does not mean it’s not taxable.
 When in doubt, talk to a trusted CPA.

-Click on the following link for more advice on negotiating.
+Click on the following link for more negotiation advice.

 Your resume is one of your most valuable career tools.
 See how yours measures up, with our free critique.

 - Phrases You Should Never Use During Job Offer Salary Negotiation